JonathanWilbur/wildboar-imap-server/README.md

   - [ ] !
 Simple Authorization
 - [ ] Address Potential Concurrency Issues:
   - [ ] Multiple socket writes at the same time.
-- [ ] Start-up checks:
+- [x] Start-up checks:
-  - [ ] Confirm that all integers are safe.
+  - [x] Confirm that all integers are safe.
-  - [ ] Confirm that all command names are atoms.
+  - [x] Confirm that all command names are atoms.
-  - [ ] Confirm that there are no duplicate plugins.
+  - [x] Confirm that there are no duplicate plugins.
 - [ ] Make plugins follow serverless handler signatures.
 - [ ] Add `capability` field to plugins.
 - [ ] Consider using nameless queues to make the queue list more readable.
+- [x] Make `ConfigurationSource` a class so you can keep the master variables list there.

 ### Alpha